YangLinyi/yanglinyi.github.io/_pages/about.md

 <span style="color:red; font-size: 100%">**Actively Employing 26 Fall Masters, and PhDs**</span>

-I will join the Statistics and Data Science Department at Southern University of Science and Technology (SUSTech) as the independent principal investigator, leading the GenAI Lab.
+I will join the Statistics and Data Science Department at Southern University of Science and Technology (SUSTech) as an associate researcher and assistant professor, leading the GenAI Lab.
 I am actively recruiting 26 Fall PhD students and Postdoc/RA/Visiting Students.
 If you are looking for research positions, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com

 Previously, I was fortunate to be supervised by Prof. Jun Wang at UCL, Prof. Barry Smyth at UCD, and Prof. Yue Zhang.
 My research interests are building AI co-scientists, enhancing LLMs' reasoning capabilities, and designing open-ended curiosity-driven exploration-based methods.
 I served as an **Area Chair** at ACL, EMNLP, and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST with Prof. Jindong Wang and Prof. Qiang Yang.